ngugimuchangi/binary_trees/README.md

 - What are the average time complexities of those operations on a Binary Heap (one answer per line):
   - Inserting the value `n`
   - Extracting the root node
   - Searching for a node in a binary heap of size `n`
-  - What are the average time complexities of those operations on a Binary Heap of size `n` (one answer per line):
-  - Inserting the value `n`
-  - Extracting the root node
-  - Searching for a node in a binary heap of size `n`